cahirwpz/mimiker/wiki/docs/onboarding.md

   but currently we are switching to AArch64 (Raspberry Pi 3)
 - We love to KISS

-### More significant tools we use
+### More significant tools we use to run system

-- QEMU - virtual machine that allows us to run system
+- QEMU - virtual machine allowing us to run system
 - Tmux - terminal multiplexer, that allows us to access multiple terminals in one window
-- klog - ?
-- Korn Shell - simple shell that we already ported
+- Korn Shell (`ksh`) - simple and only one shell that we already ported

 #### How system is run?

-When you turn on the system with `./launch` script system is being run in QEMU.
+When you turn on the system with `./launch` script[^4] system is being run in QEMU.
 Multiple terminals are connected to VM.
-Between these we can switch with Tmux.
+Between these you can switch with Tmux.
-On one of them we have klog (log with kernel messages).
+On one of them is klog (log with kernel messages).
 On the second one is GDB.
 The other one there can be Korn Shell working in the system.

 ### Project file hierarchy